ibm-cloud-docs/virtualization/activate-xenserver-free-license.md

 {:new_window: target="_blank"}

 # Activating XenServer
+{: #activating-xenserver}

 The Citrix XenServer free license is licensed for 30 days from the initial install or reload.
 During this time, you need to register with Citrix and request a fully functional 1-year license.
 To create this license, Citrix requires personal information that {{site.data.keyword.BluSoftlayer}} doesn't have access to.
 The license is an agreement between you and Citrix to use XenServer.
 {:shortdesc}

 If you don't register your system within 30 days, you can't power on any virtual machines.
 {:tip}

 To register your system, complete the following steps: